 Step 3: Cleaning the bark

 With the wire brush slowly remove the top layer of the gray bark to expose the reddish layer underneath.
 Use short strokes making sure not to damage the tree.
-This process is also time consuming, but the result is so worth it.
+This process is also time-consuming, but the result is worth it.

-To make this look even more dramatic, you can clean the greenish looking rock with some white vinegar to make it white.
-To brighten up the driftwood use lime sulphur.
+To make this look even more dramatic, you can clean the greenish-looking rock with some white vinegar to make it white.
+To brighten up the driftwood use lime sulfur.
 This product is imported straight from Japan.
-It will prevent rotting and will brighten deadwood color.
+It will prevent rotting and will brighten the deadwood color.

-I little bit of moss a the bottom of the tree added some contrast and also is showing how the finished product going to look like.
+I little bit of moss a the bottom of the tree added some contrast and also showed how the finished product going to look.